-Let us briefly understand few of these exhaustible natural resources.
+Let us briefly understand a few of these exhaustible natural resources.

 Also, read Sustainability of Natural Resources